slack-go/slack/README.md

 calls, as well as the Real-Time Messaging protocol over websocket, in a fully managed way.

+## Change log
 Support for the EventsAPI has recently been added.
 It is still in its early stages but nearly all events have been added and tested (except for those events in [Developer Preview](https://api.slack.com/slack-apps-preview) mode).

-## Change log
+API stability for events is not promised at this time.

 ### v0.2.0 - Feb 10, 2018